shubham0794x/SpaceX_launch_React/README.md

 ## Tech Used

 Hooks are a new addition in React environment.
-They let you use state and other React features without writing a class
+They let you use state and other React features without writing a class.
+Hooks are the functions which "hook into" React state and lifecycle features from function components.

 ## Resources